aztekmq/java-review/README.md

 - Use the **provided Makefiles** to ensure consistent compilation across environments while adhering to international programming standards for repeatable builds and traceable output.

 ### Accessing artifacts from WSL (`/mnt/c/...`)
-- The dev container mounts your repo at `/workspace/java-review`, which maps directly to your WSL path (for example, `/mnt/c/Users/<you>/Documents/githubdev/java-review`).
-Any JFR, GC log, or heap-dump file written under `/workspace/java-review` is immediately visible under the corresponding `/mnt/c/...` location.
+- With the repository checked out inside WSL (for example, `/mnt/c/Users/<you>/Documents/githubdev/java-review`), any JFR, GC log, or heap-dump file written under the repo is immediately visible in Windows Explorer.
 - For a **zero-copy workflow**, bind-mount a host folder into the repo so artifacts are written straight to Windows/WSL without exporting:

   ```bash